EgorKhabarov/EgorKhabarov.github.io/cheatsheet/Languages/Python/bash/pip flags.md

   --abi &lt;abi&gt;                 Only use wheels compatible with Python abi &lt;abi&gt;, e.g. &#39;pypy_41&#39;.
 If not specified, then the current interpreter abi tag is
                               used.
 Use this option multiple times to specify multiple abis supported by the target interpreter.
 Generally you will need to specify --implementation, --platform, and --python-version when using this option.
   --user                      Install to the Python user install directory for your platform.
-Typically ~/.local/, or %APPDATA%\Python on Windows.
+Typically ~/.local/, or %APPDATA%/Python on Windows.
 (See
                               the Python documentation for site.USER_BASE for full details.)
   --root &lt;dir&gt;                Install everything relative to this alternate root directory.
   --prefix &lt;dir&gt;              Installation prefix where lib, bin and other top-level folders are placed.
 Note that the resulting installation may contain